Learning the Violin (or Any Instrument) as a Child, Teenager, or Adult

 - There is no such thing as the best teacher, find one that works effectively for you.

-- Be as mindful as possible when playing the instrument, pay attention to your physical movements as well as the musical details.
+- Be as mindful as possible when playing the instrument, pay attention to your posture and physical movements as well as the musical details.

 Adult: Never Stop Learning Because Life Never Stops Teaching